stackArmor/DocMachina/README.md

 4. Run the app:  npm start

 ### 1. Overview
 DocMachina is a modular, locally-running desktop engine for document generation.
-It guides users through intake questionnaires and then generates completed documents in markdown, placing them directly in the customers/.
+It guides users through intake questionnaires and then generates completed documents in markdown, placing them directly in the customers/ folder.
 Functionality is based around customers, with each customer having their own dashboard and separate file storage.

 ### 2. Core Philosophy: "Local-Always"
 - DocMachina is designed to run locally on the user’s machine without reliance on cloud services, external libraries, or any other external dependencies.